Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 Refer to [Run a Node](../run-a-node/node-requirements.md) section for more information about running nodes.

 ### 26. **Nonce**
-In blockchain technology, a nonce ("number only used once") is a number added to a hashed—or encrypted—block in a blockchain that, when rehashed, meets the difficulty level restrictions.
+In blockchain technology, nonce ("number only used once") has different meaning in different context.

+In mining, nonce is a number added to let the block header meet the difficulty level restrictions.
 The nonce is the number that blockchain miners are solving for.

-In the context of Conflux, the nonce is used in the mining process to add new blocks to the network.
+In transaction, nonce is the execution sequence number of transactions sent from an account.
+A transaction with incorrect nonce won't be included in blockchain, so correctly setting the nonce is critical to transaction execution.
+Refer to [nonce](../../core/learn/core-space-basics/core-transactions.md#nonce) for more information.

 ### 27. **Oracles**
 In the context of blockchains and smart contracts, an oracle is an agent that finds and verifies real-world occurrences and submits this information to a blockchain to be used by smart contracts.
 Oracles are used in the Conflux network to bring external information into smart contracts, enabling them to interact with the outside world.